steevelefort/rn-videogames/README.md

 ## How to use it ?

 - Step 1 : Clone this repo
+- Step 2 : Run `npm install` in the project directory
-- Step 2 : Copy "config.js.example" to "config.js"
+- Step 3 : Copy "config.js.example" to "config.js"
-- Step 3 : Edit "config.js" and set your API key
+- Step 4 : Edit "config.js" and set your API key
 - Run the project with "expo start"